drufball/yosai/_drafts/attachment-issues.md

 Don't just say yes like some kind of idiot!
 Do you have any idea what this means?
 Of course you don't.
 You're a farmer.

 It means Manabu was RIGHT.
 Ughhh.
 He's going to be so frosting _smug_.
 I can just imagine that stupid, imperious face of his.
-First he'll be like _I told you the link could be permanent._ Then he'll be all _We don't know how void stones react with sentient resonances.
-You should have waited until we understood more._
+First he'll be like _'I told you the link could be permanent.'_ Then he'll be all _'We don't know how void stones react with sentient resonances.
+You should have waited until we understood more.'_

 Hey!
 Could you try to be a little less confused?
 It's seeping over the bond and it feels... weird.
-Is this how normal people usually feel?
+Is this how people usually feel?

 Wait a minute.
 You're here with _me_!
 The link can go two ways?
 That's fascinating.
 We didn't expect that.
 Maybe you've got some sort of-- seriously!
 Knock it off with the panic and the questions!
 How am I supposed to think?

 Fine!
 If I explain things to you, will you be quiet?
 Alright, shut up for a minute and let me check your memories to see how much you already know.

 Gasp.
 You don't know _anything_.
 I can't believe this.
-You were supposed to be my secret weapon.
+You were supposed to be my secret weapon!

-OK.
+Yikes.
 Where do I even start with a slate this blank?

-So, you know the Grand Tournament?
-All those powerful people fighting to be the next Champion?
+OK, so you know the Grand Tournament?
+All those powerful people running around Yosai, fighting to be the next Champion?
 First things first, I'm one of those people.
-My brother and I just got chosen by Amaterasu as her favored warriors.
+My brother and I were just chosen by Amaterasu as her favored warriors.
 Yeah, chosen by a god.
 We're kind of a big deal.
 If you'd ever left your farm you'd probably have heard of us.

 Anyways, have you ever wondered where we all get our crazy powers?
 Ugh.
 Of course you haven't.

 Look, I get it OK?
 You live a hard life with more important things to worry about than Tournament gossip.
 You're so frosting _rustic_.
 But could you at least _pretend_ like there's a bone of intellectual curiosity in your body?

 People have powers.
 They can do incredible things.
 This is now relevant to you.

 Our abilities come from something called resonance.
 People with powers, we call them 'anchors'.
-They draw their power from some source of energy that exists in the world.
-Imagine a raging river or an area with a lot of seismic activity.
-We call those sources of power 'surges'.
-Between the anchor and the surge there's a bond.
-An anchor can pull energy out of their surge, across the bond, and then manifest that energy around them.
+They draw their power from a source of energy that exists somewhere in the world.
+Like a raging river or an fault line with a lot of seismic activity.
+We call those sources of energy 'surges'.
+An anchor can pull energy out of their surge and manifest that energy in the world around them.

 With me so far?
 Nod if you understand.
-Hah!
+Ha!
 See, I _can_ control your body.

-OK, so an anchor pulls energy out of a surge, across a bond.
-To form a bond, you have to be physically near a surge and you also have to share some sort of ideal with it.
+OK, so an anchor transfers energy from a surge across a resonant bond.
+To create the bond, you have to share some sort of ideal with the surge.
 For a river you could be 'relentless'.
-Or you might be 'chaotic' like seismic activity.
-It doesn't matter what, so long as there's a strong similarity.
+Or you might be 'chaotic' like the fault line.
+It doesn't matter if it's pretty abstract, so long as there's a strong similarity.

-In theory, anyone can form a bond.
-But it's very taxing.
-You can't bond with more than one thing at a time.
-And even a lot of really powerful people can only do it subconsciously.
-Those people can only pull power from their source in a fixed way.
+Most people maintain the sort of extremely lopsided personality needed to create a resonance.
+And even people who do usually only do it subconsciously.
+They're not really aware of the resonant structure.
+They can only pull power from their source in a fixed way.

 But some people, like my brother and I, are able to exert conscious control over our bonds.
-They call us 'adepts' and we're very rare.
-We can alter the energy as it's coming across, warping the effects a bit.
+We're called 'adepts' and we're very rare.
+We can alter the energy as it's coming across, creating a wider range of effects.

+Here, let me try an analogy.
 Imagine the string of a guitar.
 Wait...
 OK, _phew_.
-At least you've heard of music before.
+At least you've heard of music.

+Don't sound so offended!
+I'm not taking any level of knowledge for granted anymore.

-So imagine the string of a guitar.
+OK, So imagine the string of a guitar.
 Most people, all they can do is pluck a string.
 Well, no. _Most_ people don't even own a guitar.
+Those are the people who can't resonate at all.
 But ignore them.

-People who resonate subconsciously, it's like all they can do is pluck a string.
+People who can only resonate subconsciously.
+For those people it's like all they can do is pluck a string.
 They only get one sound.
+That means when they draw energy from their surge it comes out the same every time.
+If they can throw fire, that's all they can do.
+And the amount of heat energy that comes across is always the same.
+As their body gets used to channeling the energy, they'll get better at focusing the energy.
+But that's about the only change you'll see.

-But adepts, we can put our hands on the guitar.
-We can pinch the string in places to create new notes with different sounds and feelings to it.
+Being an adept is like being able to make chords with your other hand while you pluck the strings.
+We can create new notes with different sounds and feelings to them.

 Hey - this is a pretty good analogy isn't it?
 I should tell Manabu about it.
 He'll wanna write it down.

 Where was I?
 Right, adepts can make more notes.
-At first, we can only use one finger to change the sound.
-But as we get stronger, we can use more fingers to alter the resonance.
-Ultimately, there are 6 harmonics that we can apply to our bond.
+We call those different notes 'harmonics'.
+At first, an adept can only change the sound in very basic ways.
+But as we get stronger, we learn to play increasingly complicated things.
+Ultimately, there are six harmonics that can be applied to a bond.

+Well, six seems like it should be the hard theoretical limit, at least.

-Each new harmonic has a certain quality to it.
-The first harmonic, for example, is 'malleability'.
-It lets you bend and shape the energy you manifest.
-Instead of throwing a big ball of fire, using the first harmonic you could make it into a whip, or shape it to avoid your friends.
+You can't just do anything with a harmonic, though.
+Each one has a very specific way that it changes the energy you draw.
+The first harmonic, for example, is 'shape'.
+It makes the energy more malleable as you manifest it.
+Instead of throwing a big ball of fire, you could use the first harmonic make it into a whip, or bend it around your friends.

 The most important harmonic is the third harmonic.
 Well, it's certainly the most important one for this conversation.
-But it's my favorite harmonic anyways.
-The third harmonic is 'polarity'.
+But it's also the most interesting harmonic, in my opinion.
+It's called 'polarity'.

-You see, the bond between surge and anchor usually has two end points and those endpoints are usually the surge and the anchor.
-But those endpoints also have a directionality between them.
-And usually, the directionality is from the surge to the anchor.
+You see, the bond between surge and anchor usually has two end points.
+Those endpoints are usually just the surge and the anchor.
+And energy can only flow in one direction between those endpoints.
+And, _usually_, the direction of flow is from the surge to the anchor.

-Without the third harmonic, things would be pretty boring.
-Energy would only flow one way, and when you manifested that energy, it would always have to originate from your body.
+Without the third harmonic, energy only flows one way, and when you manifest that energy, it has to appear in your immediate vicinity.
+Sure, you can throw it like you throw a rock or something.
+But it would have to originate from you.

 What do you mean 'get to the point'?
 This is all interesting stuff!

 Whatever.
-With the polarity harmonic, you can alter the poles of a bond.
-For example, you could reverse the direction, letting you absorb energy around you and transfer it back to your surge.
-Or you could flare the endpoint out of your body temporarily, allowing you to create an effect that doesn't originate from you.
+With the polarity harmonic, you can alter the endpoints of a bond.
+For example, you could reverse the directionality, letting you absorb energy around you and transfer it back to your surge.
+Or you could shift the endpoint out of your body temporarily, allowing you to create an effect that doesn't originate directly from you.

 And that's it.
 Happy?
 No over-explaining.